jasperkim425/Walkthrough/TryHackMe/25 Days of Cyber Security/Day 14/README.md

-# Day 13 | Networking Coal for Christmas
+# Day 14 | OSINT Where's Rudolph?

 ## Workstation
 - Virtual Box : VMware Fusion 12.1.2
 - OS : kali-linux-2021.2

 ## Walkthrough
-#### Task #1
+### Task #1

-While hunting and searching for any hints or clues
+While hunting and searching for any hints or clues<br>

-Santa uncovers some details and shares the news
+Santa uncovers some details and shares the news<br>

-Rudolph loved to use Reddit and browsed aplenty
+Rudolph loved to use Reddit and browsed aplenty<br>
 His username was 'IGuidetheClaus2020'

 Many OSINT investigations start with only a username.
 A user's posting history can possibly lead to further information.
 Sometimes, it's the smallest of clues that help us out.
 Comb through Rudolph's Reddit history and answer questions #1-5 below.
 You may need to use partial clues with a search engine to fill in the gaps.